 According to McKinsey, employees spend nearly 20% of the workweek searching for and gathering information.
 Inefficient communication and collaboration are two of the top causes of stress in the workplace.
 When stakeholders have to dig through pages of emails or constantly ask for updates, they get frustrated, and their motivation dips.

-Mitigate frustration by housing all project pieces — like assets, conversations, tasks, due dates, updates, and reporting — in a single location, like a collaboration tool.
-This makes it easy to manage clients, track progress, share updates, and make edits.
-Define how everyone should communicate throughout the project and keep it in one tool so everyone can access information.
+Mitigate frustration and communicate issues effectively by housing all project pieces — like assets, conversations, tasks, due dates, updates, and reporting — in a single location, like a project planning tool.
+This makes it easy to manage clients, track project progress, share updates, and make edits.

 Try Wrike’s template